qserena/02-overloaded-avatar-component/README.md

 - Anonymous, with a user icon from IoPersonSharp in the `react-icons` library.

 In this version of the component the "initials version" is hard-coded to red color, and the color of the "Anonymous version" is randomized.

+The screenshot below shows an overview of the three versions of the component for two users.

 <br/>
 <img src="avatars.png" alt="Screenshot." width="300px"/>